MicrosoftDocs/mixed-reality/mixed-reality-docs/unreal-development-overview.md

 ---
 # Unreal Development Overview

-Getting started with <a href="https://docs.microsoft.com/en-us/windows/mixed-reality" target="_blank"> mixed reality applications</a> is a big task.
+Getting started with <a href="https://docs.microsoft.com/en-us/windows/mixed-reality" target="_blank" title="Mixed Reality Docs"> mixed reality applications</a> is a big task.
 New concepts, platforms, and cutting edge hardware can seem like barriers.
 However, if you're an Unreal developer you're in luck.
-Support for <a href="https://www.microsoft.com/en-us/windows/windows-mixed-reality" target="_blank">Windows Mixed Reality</a> (VR) and <a href="https://www.microsoft.com/en-us/hololens/hardware" target="_blank">HoloLens 2</a> (AR) is now included in Unreal Engine's newest <a href="https://docs.unrealengine.com/en-US/Support/Builds/ReleaseNotes/4_25/index.html" target="_blank">release</a>.
+Support for <a href="https://www.microsoft.com/en-us/windows/windows-mixed-reality" target="_blank" title="Windows Mixed Reality Docs">Windows Mixed Reality</a> (VR) and <a href="https://www.microsoft.com/en-us/hololens/hardware" target="_blank" title="HoloLens 2 Docs">HoloLens 2</a> (AR) is now included in Unreal Engine's newest <a href="https://docs.unrealengine.com/en-US/Support/Builds/ReleaseNotes/4_25/index.html" target="_blank" title="Unreal Engine 4.25 release notes">release</a>.
 This update includes:
 * Mixed Reality UX Tools plugin support
 * OpenXR support
 * App Remoting from a desktop app
 * Better performance
 * Mixed reality capture
-* Initial support for Azure Spatial Anchors.
+* Initial support for Azure Spatial Anchors

 If you're new to Unreal development don't jump in blind.
 Explore the Unreal <a href="https://docs.unrealengine.com//GettingStarted/index.html" target="_blank">tutorial series</a> to get up to speed and look for assets and support in the Unreal <a href="https://www.unrealengine.com/marketplace//store" target="_blank">marketplace</a> and mixed reality <a href="https://forums.unrealengine.com/development-discussion/vr-ar-development" target="_blank">forums</a>.
 These resources are your links to the community of builders and problem solvers in todays mixed reality market.